 But I’m going to, my testimony is, I did a lot of “Christian” things, and things in general and my joy factor never skyrocketed, and the impact of my life for the Kingdom of God never took off, until I got clear: This is my primary spiritual gift.
 Here are my secondary gifts, ministry gifts God gives around that, and I’m going to focus my life, my time, my energy around those.
 And when I did that, and said “no” to other stuff, I saw God begin to use my life in ways I never dreamed.

 It’s not because I’m special.
 It’s because that’s the paintbrush He put inside of me, to do what?
 To take the palette of truth and colors in His Word, to recreate in people’s hearts and people’s lives.

 Notice the final thing here: It produces the life of Christ in every believer.
 See, that’s the goal.
 The gifts in you, the gifts in me, in community, around God’s Word, are going produce the life of Jesus in every believer.

 Isn’t that the extreme makeover?
-Isn’t God’s plan, if you wanted to reduce it to that silly story – isn’t His plan that we’re outside the elevator, that we’ve been living in the hills in ignorance, and we just didn’t really know any better, and often willful rebellions, or passive indifference, and we come to a relationship with Christ, and it really is like the magic box.
-You come into this new relationship.
-But it’s not an elevator; it’s the body of Christ.
+Isn’t God’s plan that we’ve been living in the hills in ignorance, and we just didn’t really know any better, and often willful rebellions, or passive indifference, and we come to a relationship with Christ.
+You come into this new relationship it’s the body of Christ.

 And the moment you walk in, the Spirit of God comes into your life.
 And you’re with other people, and they have gifts, and you have gifts.
 And their gifts are the paintbrushes and the tools that take the Word of God, and the truth of God, and the love of God to show and be the kindness of Christ.
 And that’s how my life changes.